MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/port-order-overview.md

 For example, you need to submit a unique number porting request for each of the following types of numbers:

-- Local Toll numbers, also known as subscriber numbers or geographic numbers
+- Local toll numbers, also known as subscriber numbers or geographic numbers

 - Toll Free numbers with area codes such as: 800, 844, 855, 866, 877 and 888